markgordon22/Dublin-slang/README.md

 * Considering this is an Irish slang dictionary I wanted the color scheme to adopt the tricolor flag colors of Ireland which is green, white and orange.
   The feeling was that it was the most appropriate design choice of colors as users will instantly feel the connection between the Irish tricolors and the slang glossary.
   An image of a leprachaun is present on the homepage to offer imagery but to also offer a well reknowned representation of Irish fiction.
-  Features such as login, register search bar and collapsible glossary are styled similarly for consistency in design.
+  Features such as login, register, search bar, collapsible are styled similarly for consistency in design.
 Collapsible, footer,buttons and navbar and sidenav are taken from
   [CSS Materialize](https://materializecss.com/) for instant responsiveness and positive looking user interface.